How To Set Up a Firewall Using Iptables on Ubuntu 12.04

-In order to make a server more secure after the initial set up, Ubuntu ships with Iptables which is the distribution’s default firewall.
+In order to make a server more secure after the initial set up, Ubuntu ships with iptables which is the distribution’s default firewall.
 At the outset, although the Ubuntu firewall is configured, it is set up to allow all incoming and outgoing traffic on a virtual private server.
-To enable some stronger protection on the server, we can add some basic rules to the IP Table.
+To enable some stronger protection on the server, we can add some basic iptables rules.

 Note: This tutorial covers IPv4 security.
 In Linux, IPv6 security is maintained separately from IPv4.
 For example, "iptables" only maintains firewall rules for IPv4 addresses but it has an IPv6 counterpart called "ip6tables", which can be used to maintain firewall rules for IPv6 network addresses.